Dev-Supremaker/CE-Proton-Launcher/README.md

 # CE-Proton-Launcher

-A Bash script to automatically detect a running Proton game, locate and launch **Cheat Engine.exe** through `protonhax`, then monitor running Steam game processes to wait for their exit and clean up any leftover Cheat Engine or Proton processes.
+A wrapper that automatically detects running Proton games through `protonhax`, and launches Cheat Engine for detected games.

 ---